 Marc Benioff is a classic entrepreneur success story.
 He didn’t like the way something worked and wanted something better.
 So, he took the initiative and created Salesforce in a rented apartment at the age of 34, after working at Oracle and Apple.

-Today, Salesforce is worth about $25 billion with annual revenue in excess of $3 billion.
+Today, Salesforce is worth about $25 billion (update: three and a half years later, the company is now worth $52 billion as of October 2016) with annual revenue in excess of $3 billion.
 And according to Forbes, Benioff (pronounced benny-off) was the most valuable CEO in 2011, giving shareholders the best bang for the buck.

 Not surprisingly, Benioff gets lots of questions from entrepreneurs and others seeking his advice.
 In response, he wrote a book in which he gives his entrepreneurial advice.
 This blog post is not intended to be a substitute or replacement for the book.

 Through some interviews, Benioff has given advice to entrepreneurs.
 I’ve curated these and include them below.
 Read on whether you’re an entrepreneur in SaaS or any other business.

 “My summers at Apple had taught me that the secret to encouraging creativity and producing the best possible product was to keep people fulfilled and happy.
 I wanted the people who built salesforce.com to be inspired and to feel valued.”

 Benioff has been quoted frequently saying that the cloud means it’s “the end of software.”
 This would have seemed pretty far-fetched back in 1999 when Salesforce was started, but today it has become more of a reality.